PGY1 Pharmacy Residency

 - Graduated from an ACPE-accredited college of pharmacy with a Pharm.D. degree by the start of the residency year (July 1st annually).

-- Eligibility for licensure as a pharmacist in Texas
+- Eligible for licensure as a pharmacist in Texas

 - See the Texas State Board of Pharmacy website for licensure requirements.